 What do CMCI ambassadors do?

-Attend alumni and donor events
+- Attend alumni and donor events

-Assist with other CMCI events (Homecoming, Family Weekend, etc.)
+- Work other CMCI events (Homecoming, Family Weekend, etc.)